EVERSE-ResearchSoftware/RSQKit/pages/tasks/long_term_maintenance_and_handover.md

 For questions or to discuss taking over maintenance, contact [PI Email Address].
 ```

+- If a successor team, community, or institution is willing to take on maintenance, agree this explicitly and in writing before funding ends, rather than assuming it will happen informally.
+- Set up automated checks (continuous integration, dependency update bots) so that basic problems surface without a human having to go looking for them – see our task page about [Continuous Integration and Continuous Delivery/Deployment ](/ci_cd).
+- Archive a citable, versioned snapshot of the software in a long-term repository such as {% tool "zenodo" %} or {% tool "software-heritage" %}, so the software remains accessible and citable even if active development stops entirely – see [Archiving software](/archiving_software) for the full process.
-- Reduce your dependency footprint before funding ends, since every dependency removed is technical debt someone else won't inherit:
+- If you have multiple dependencies: Reduce your dependency footprint before funding ends, since every dependency removed is technical debt someone else won't inherit:
   - audit and prune unused packages,
   - replace heavy external libraries with lighter alternatives where practical,
   - pin exact versions in your environment configuration,
   - vendor small, critical helper scripts to remove fragile external dependencies.
-- Set up automated checks (continuous integration, dependency update bots) so that basic problems surface without a human having to go looking for them – see our task page about [Continuous Integration and Continuous Delivery/Deployment ](/ci_cd).
-- Archive a citable, versioned snapshot of the software in a long-term repository such as {% tool "zenodo" %} or {% tool "software-heritage" %}, so the software remains accessible and citable even if active development stops entirely – see [Archiving software](/archiving_software) for the full process.
-- If a successor team, community, or institution is willing to take on maintenance, agree this explicitly and in writing before funding ends, rather than assuming it will happen informally.

-## How do you hand over your research software when your involvement ends?
+## Your contract ends soon: How do you hand over your research software?

 ### Description